unboxed/unboxed.co/source/blog/2016-02-02-the-unboxed-product-accelerator-adventure-goes-to-south-africa.md

 - Hacking growth in the businesses, under the beautiful African sky – trees shading us, great coffee and the kind of relaxed mentality in which mindblowing ideas and relationships are born
 - Using our own bodies and the environment to bring lean start up business models to life
 - Jack Hubbard’s evening talk by the pool on building a tribe through low cost / high energy comms.
-Everyone learnt something really quite business-changing and I laughed so much I basically cried – obviously over tired!)
+Everyone learnt something really quite business-changing and I laughed so much I basically cried – obviously over tired!
 - The ‘scale your business’ mindful walk up Lion’s Head – we walk up, up, up into our 25 year vision and then enjoy the journey back down in the moonlight with the city lights below us
 - Fourteen exceptionally crisp and meaningful 3min pitches at the demo day
-- Presenting all the participants with techqala alumni business cards and sharing the video of the journey
+- Presenting all the participants with Techqala alumni business cards and sharing the video of the journey

 ![Business cards](http://i1291.photobucket.com/albums/b548/grammccram/Screen%20Shot%202016-02-02%20at%2014.03.31_zpsggastkib.png)
 <br/>